ysawa0/awsjar/docs/guide.md

 This method has **no associated costs** but AWS only allows you to **store up to 4KB of data** in the environment variables.

-Jar compresses the data before storing it, allowing **up to about 8KB of uncompressed data.**
+Jar can compress the data before storing it, allowing **up to about 8KB of uncompressed data.**

 This may not seem like much, but it can cover a lot of use cases.
 Here's a 7KB list that will fit with Jar.